grafana/carbon-relay-ng/docs/grafa-net.md

 note:
 * it requires a grafana.net api key and a url to the hosted store
+* api key should have editor or admin role. (viewer works for now, but will be blocked in the future)
 * it needs to read your graphite storage-schemas.conf to determine which intervals to use
 * but will send your metrics the way you send them.
   (if you send at odd intervals, or an interval that doesn't match your storage-schemas.conf, that's how we will store it)